uranium238/WhatTo/subdomains.md

 Click `Save` and your subdomain takeover should work.

 There are other services like Zendesk, Desk, Unbounce and many other 3rd party services that can be used for takeovers.
-The key for takeovers exists in understanding how they work and how they setup subdomains for customers..
+The key for takeovers exists in understanding how the third party works and how they setup subdomains for customers.